 They are as ineffective and useless as diplomacy is when and where vested political and power interests are threatened.

-Needless to say, both countries have engaged and participated in countless conflict resolution and management conferences, between themselves, regionally, continentally and internationally and therefore cannot be assumed to lack conflict resolution and management capabilities and capacity.
+Needless to say, both countries have engaged and participated in countless conflict resolution and management conferences, between them, regionally, continentally and internationally and therefore cannot be assumed to lack conflict resolution and management capabilities and capacity.

-But what is evident in the current crisis, some argue, is a culmination of a long standing hostile political relationship between the two governments, possibly centred on the persons/personalities of both heads of state – as to suggest a historic feud between the two men – is the glaring failure or lack of interest on either side to use and thus demonstrate their conflict resolution and management know-how, so to speak, to see to it that, firstly, the current conflict should not have been allowed to escalate to the state thus far.
+But what is evident in the current crisis, some argue, is a culmination of a long standing hostile political relationship between the two governments, possibly centred on the persons [personalities] of both heads of state – as to suggest a historic feud between the two men, is the glaring failure or lack of interest on either side to use and thus demonstrate their conflict resolution and management know-how, so to speak, to see to it that, firstly, the current conflict should not have been allowed to escalate to the state thus far.

-And secondly, to ensure that it does not deteriorate into further unnecessary damage on/to both sides, socially, politically and ultimately, without a shadow of a doubt, economically.
+And secondly, to ensure that it does not deteriorate into further unnecessary damage on[to] both sides, socially, politically and, ultimately, without a shadow of a doubt, economically.

 Even the more so, given the claim that seems to have gained more gravitas and repeatedly emphasised by various channels, media and some high profile individuals at the centre of the conflict, that both countries are ‘sister’ countries.

-It begs the question: what is ‘sister-like’ or where’s the ‘sisterhood’ between neighbouring countries that cannot see to it that they resolve and manage any conflicts between them, amicably and in a ‘sisterly’ manner, if you will, internally without proverbially washing their dirty linen in the public domain?
+It begs the question: what is ‘sister-like‘ or where’s the ‘sisterhood‘ between neighbouring countries that cannot see to it that they resolve and manage any conflicts between them, amicably and, if you will, in a ‘sisterly‘ manner, internally without proverbially washing their dirty linen in the public domain?

-The lessons learned so far from the ongoing political crisis between Rwanda and Uganda are; 1) that diplomacy is a soft political tool that only works where and in so far as vested political and power interests are not seriously threatened.
-In so far as they are, it is subsequently rendered ineffective and useless and, if anything, an inconvenience to what must be done to ensure such interests are adequately protected; and; 2) that conflict resolution and conflict management are things, beyond being merely a money making scheme, politicians and those in it for the money, prefer to talk about and toy with, when and where vested political and power interests are not substantially threatened.
+The lessons learned so far from the ongoing political crisis between Rwanda and Uganda are: 1) that diplomacy is a soft political tool that only works where and in so far as vested political and power interests are not seriously threatened.
+In so far as they are, it is subsequently rendered ineffective and useless and, if anything, an inconvenience to what must be done to ensure such interests are adequately protected; and; 2) that conflict resolution and conflict management are things, beyond being merely a money making scheme, politicians – and those in it for the money – prefer to talk about and toy with, when and where vested political and power interests are not substantially threatened.